 amazingcornishmaizemaze.co.uk

 For those wanting a more relaxed Halloween experience this half term, you’ll find a smaller pumpkin maze and pumpkin patch where you can pick your very own pumpkins for carving.
 Dogs are welcome but need to be kept on leads as there are farm animals around.
-We recommend booking your tickets in advance, as although you can buy them on the day, the maze is always popular and availability is not a guarantee.
+We recommend booking your tickets in advance, as although you can buy them on the day, the maze is always popular and availability is not guaranteed.

 Dead of Night at Tehidy Woods